 This guide provides important information that will help keep wood, fiberglass and steel doors looking beautiful and operating smoothly for many years while maintaining warranty coverage.
 Regular inspections and minor maintenance are the best ways to keep these products in good condition.

-For optimal performance, new primed or unfinished products should be finished or painted with an even number of coats on all six sides as soon as possible after installation.
+For optimal performance, new sealed or unfinished products should be primed and finish painted with an even number of coats on all six sides as soon as possible after installation.
 Finishing is necessary because by nature, door construction materials are susceptible to the elements and changes in moisture levels can cause damage.
-Painting and finishing seals the surfaces, maintains, protects and enhances the beauty of the product by keeping it less susceptible to debris and easier to clean.
+Priming and painting finishing seals the surfaces, maintains, protects and enhances the beauty of the product by keeping it less susceptible to debris and easier to clean.
 Keeping doors properly finished is the first step in effective maintenance.

 Precautions, Safety & Cleaning Recommendations

 - Never mix cleaners or solvents.
 This may be dangerous as well as ineffective.

 - If using commercial cleaning or finishing products or solvents, carefully read and follow safety instructions, warnings, cautions and disposal instructions on manufacturer’s labels.
 Wear appropriate safety gear (e. g. clothing, goggles, gloves) and provide plenty of ventilation.

 - Immediately clean spills.